 - At least 300 land vertebrate species (lizards, frogs, etc.)

-If the oaks are gone due to disease or development so are these associated species – triggering a downward spiral.
+If the oaks dissapear due to disease or development, so go these associated species – triggering a downward spiral.

 California oaks also play an important role in keeping our climate cool.
 California oaklands sequester the carbon from 1 billion gallons of gasoline, which is equivalent to 6% of the state’s gasoline emissions